What You Need To Know About the Affordable Care Act

 • change in legal marital status

-• a change in the number of dependants
+• a change in the number of dependents

 • a change in place of residence and the current carrier is not available